 To save the contact to your iPhone, tap "Create New Contact".
-Here you can make any changes to the contact, and hit "Done" when you're finished.
+Here, you can make any changes to the contact and hit "Done" when you're finished.

-In a similar way, you can choose to share the contact via Messages, WhatsApp or other messaging services.
+Similarly, you can choose to share the contact via Messages, WhatsApp or other messaging services.

 Summary (Mail or Message):